 - Calls from the media or industry analysts come in much more frequently, and coverage of your product and company increases.

-How to Achieve It For Your Product
+How Do You Achieve It For Your Product?

 Just as the best way to measure product-market fit will differ for each company, there is no single path to achieving it.
 In his book, The Lean Product Playbook, Dan Olsen offers one high-level method that can help get your team started: